-Lorde gives fans an update on new music | NME
+Lorde gives update on new music: "The work is so fucking good" | NME

-Lorde has given fans an update on her new music in a lengthy newsletter sent out to fans earlier today (May 20), saying that she’s “truly jazzed” for us to hear it.
+Lorde has given an update on her new music in a lengthy newsletter sent out to fans earlier today (May 20), saying that she’s “truly jazzed” for the world to hear it.

-She opened the newsletter by saying her hair has grown “big and long again…because I knew the next record would require the longest and wildest hair yet.”
+She opened the newsletter by saying her hair has grown “big and long again… because I knew the next record would require the longest and wildest hair yet.”

 After explaining what life is like in New Zealand amidst the coronavirus pandemic, she explains how she has learned “the pleasant feeling of waiting for something of quality to become available to you.”